 Best of all, it displays the desired temperature and actual temperature.

-So I started over with new soybeans, and after they were soaked and cooked, I put them in the hot stone heater and set the desired temperature at 105.
+So I started over with new soybeans, and after they were soaked and cooked and cooled and inoculated, I put them in the hot stone heater and set the desired temperature at 105.
 I put a piece of parchment paper on top of the beans.
 It was within one degree of 105 every time I looked.

 This second time, something came up, and I let it ferment for too long, about 36 instead of 24 hours.
 I put it in the refrigerator for 12 hours before consuming.
 It had some stringiness and slime to it, but not as much stickiness as store-bought natto.